Jordan-Meier/hair-salon-PHP/README.md

-# TITLE
+# Hair Salon Assessment

-## Epicodus PHP, Week 2: BDD Practice
+## Epicodus PHP, Week 3: Database Basics

 ### By: Jordan Meier

 ### Description

+This week's code review is a website where a potential hair salon owner/manager could track their stylists and their stylists' clients using a database to store the information.

 ### Known Bugs

-No known bugs at this time.
+When updating client information, the form does not seem to like apostrophes.

 ### Setup